Gas boiler regulations. Help with boiler flues, cupboards, gas pipes & efficiency

 If this is not available, pipes can be run externally to a drain, however the pipe must be bigger to prevent freezing.
 The same applies for boilers in garages.
 The boiler will stop working if your external condense pipe freezes - TOP TIP poor hot water over the pipe to get it working again.

-5. Heating controls
+5. Heating controls and TRVs

 New building regulations were introduced in April 2018 called Boiler Plus.
 These regulations require an 'advanced energy saving measure' for all new combi boilers and 'time and temperature' controls for system and heat only boilers AKA a programmable room stat.